 While it’s recommended that you set up your own personal medical ID on your iPhone or Android, nannies and babysitters also need that information for the kids they take care of.
 Enter: MyID.
 This helpful app lets you set up multiple health profiles, so you’re armed with the right medical information should you need it, including:

-This app is free to use, but you can upgrade to a subscription for $1.99 a month or $19.99 a year for additional features like pill reminders and the ability to upload and share medical documents.
+This app is free to use, but you can upgrade to a subscription for $1.99 a month for additional features like pill reminders and the ability to upload and share medical documents.

 Price: Free, for basic version

 For nannies and babysitters who are out and about all the time — especially in larger cities — Flush is a great app to have in your arsenal.
 It helps you find the nearest public bathrooms and restrooms, which is a necessity when caring for children.
 Whether you need to change a diaper or take a potty break, simply open the map and get instant directions to the nearest toilet.

 Pro tip: If you know of a public restroom that’s not on the list, you can add it!
 And if you have a bad bathroom experience, you can rate or report a toilet to prevent others from the same fate.

 Whether you need to track work-related travel expenses for taxes or your employers pay you for transportation, TripLog automatically tracks your mileage and calculates potential reimbursement rates.
 That way, you can set it and forget it.
 As an added bonus, there’s a real-time location monitoring feature that lets parents see where you are throughout the day, giving them peace of mind.